 When hiring international employees through an EOR, you’ll be exposed to fluctuations in foreign currency exchange rates.
 As a result, your month-to-month costs will vary.

 When you partner with an EOR, their HR, legal, and tax experts will manage many employment-related tasks associated with your international employees, including payroll.
-For many companies, this can feel like a loss of direct control.
+For companies used to managing everything in-house, this shift can feel uncomfortable.

 PRO TIP: To get a feel for an EOR’s communication skills and style, contact them with a few initial questions.
 Based on their reply, you can determine whether their communication is timely, thorough, helpful, and able to meet your needs.

-An employer of record requires access to sensitive data to manage your international employees effectively.
+An EOR handles sensitive employee data including personal information, banking details, and tax records.
 This introduces the potential for data security risks.
 If the EOR has inadequate digital security or doesn’t meet compliance regulations, this can pose a significant threat to your employee’s privacy.

 That brings us to the end of our employer of record pros and cons list.
 If, at this point, you’re still unsure whether an EOR is the right choice for your business, keep reading.